 In this captivating collection of stories by the author of Ballet Shoes, there are auditions on stage and antics on ice, trips to the pantomime, holiday adventures, and laughter shared with family and friends.
-Charming, heartwarming and funny, this exciting new collection will bring joy to readers of all ages.
+Charming, heartwarming and funny, this collection will bring joy to readers of all ages.

-Originally written for annuals, magazines and the radio from the 1940s-60s, these stories by this much-loved author have never been collected before and will be a welcome discovery to all Streatfeild's admirers.
+Originally written in 1940s-60s for annuals, magazines and the radio, these stories have never been collected before.

 The Bells Keep Twelfth Night